CognitiveAutonomy/Site_Visit_2024_ITSDemo/README.md

 Use Quadrotor_FF.yaml file to download all packages necessary.
 You can refer to instructions here:
     https://saturncloud.io/blog/how-to-install-packages-from-yaml-file-in-conda-a-guide/
+Alternative, I have also provided a spec-file named spec-file.txt which can also be used to download the correct packages (but sometimes I've had bugs with this method on my laptop)

 For now, you will also need a working copy of MATLAB 2023 or 2024 for the learning stage classification.
 To install the MATLAB Enginer api, you can use pip install from the system prompt (I used a conda terminal).
 To install from the MATLAB folder, on Windows® type:
     cd "matlabroot\extern\engines\python"